neongreen/artyom.me/index.html.md

   * [Lack of empathy disguised as naive consequentialism](/empathy-consequentialism) – a small post about how you might be fucking up relationships with people while thinking it's perfectly justified

-  * [Polysemy in programming languages (particularly Haskell)](/polysemy) – a post about ambiguity and whether it's good or bad
+  * [Polysemy in programming languages](/polysemy) – a post about ambiguity and whether it's good or bad

 # Haskell